Memorable Manitobans: James Munroe (1851-1927)

 Born in Manitoba on 27 March 1851, one of nine children of Robert Munroe and Christina Fraser, he attended St. John’s School and Manitoba College then returned to work on the family farm.
 He later farmed on 4-11-4E in Transcona, for 22 years, later spending 12 years farming at High Bluff.
 In 1900 he returned to Winnipeg to work as a travelling salesman for the firm of Frost and Wood.

 On 18 June 1879, he married Martha Annie Brown (1858-1930).
-They had four children: Anne Winnifred Marion Munroe (1884-1956, wife of Robert A. Gillespie), Robert Nelson Munroe (b 1889), Nina Alix Fraser Munroe (b 1894), and Barbara Lillian Pentland Munroe (b ?).
+They had four children: Anne Winnifred Marion Munroe (1884-1956, wife of Robert Alexander Gillespie), Robert Nelson Munroe (1889-1955, husband of Alma Scott), Nina Fraser “Alix” Munroe (1894-1974, wife of George Thomas Lewis), and Barbara Lillian Munroe (1905-1914).
 He was President of the North Winnipeg Conservative Society, served on the municipal council, and the local school board.
 He was a district license inspector.
 He was a member of the Masons since 1874 and was Master of his lodge.
 In 1905, he lived at 89 Cathedral Street, Winnipeg.

 1901 Canada census, Automated Genealogy.